awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-1.md

 1. To delete resource groups, see [Delete Groups from AWS Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/deleting-resource-groups.html)\.

-1. For information about how to delete maintenance window tasks, see [Update or delete maintenance window tasks \(console\)](sysman-maintenance-update.md#sysman-maintenance-update-tasks)\.
+1. For information about how to delete maintenance window tasks, see [Updating or deleting maintenance window tasks \(console\)](sysman-maintenance-update.md#sysman-maintenance-update-tasks)\.

 **To manually delete the service\-linked role using IAM**